 There are some terms and conditions that you will need to follow by the simple nature of being an eBay business.

-Most notably, you will need to comply with the distance selling regulations here in the UK and you will need to accept returns for any reason, not just if an item isn't as described.
+Most notably, you will need to comply with what was the distance selling regulations here in the UK and you will need to accept returns for any reason, not just if an item isn't as described.

 You will also need to pay eBay listing fees.